TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 These {abs,bbl}.tex files stay in the TUGboat per-article source directories.

-There has to be at least one abs.tex and one bbl.tex or the program will bail out early, so easiest to choose an article with a bib to do first.
+There has to be at least one abs.tex and one bbl.tex or the program will bail out early, so easiest to choose an article with both to do first.
-(All real articles should have an abstract.)

-In general, translate as necessary to standard TUGboat and LaTeX formatting.
-See tips below.
+Be sure crossref_iss in capsules/Makefile is set to the current/desired issue, per README-tug-procedures.

 Best to do this one article at a time, making sure each comes out ok.
-Run:
-  make cro-scratch  # in capsules directory
+After creating the first abs/bbl.tex, run: make cro-scratch  # in capsules directory
-Be sure crossref_iss in capsules/Makefile is set to the current/desired issue, per README-tug-procedures.

 Then, the landing files output will be in file://.../tubprod/svn/capsules/crossref/dir1.lndout/tb*.html